aka00pikachu/Blin/README.md

 - You can clone this repository in GitHub (making a new copy), and we can use that repository instead of this one, so that it's owned by you instead of me.
+(Use the **Fork** button which should be in the upper right of this window.)
 Either way is fine with me; if you think it would be more fun to be the owner, **do it!**  (You know what... even if you *don't* think it would be more fun, **do it.**)  After doing that, check it out from GitHub again, using the instructions above, but with your new Repository URL, and a different directory